femboyfin/dbdideas/survivor_perks.md

 ## [Empathy](<https://deadbydaylight.wiki.gg/wiki/Empathy>)

 - Removed range limitation.
+  - Slightly increases the strength while removing map variance caused by extremely large maps.
 - Shows the Aura of Survivor(s) in chase farther than **64/48/32 meters**
+  - Moves Empathy to a more altruistic perk, allowing you to set up to be in a position to heal/save/hit tank, etc. for a teammate who's going to imminently be injured.

 ## [Exultation](<https://deadbydaylight.wiki.gg/wiki/Exultation>) 📉 🗑️